Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 Dunstanburgh Castle, perched dramatically on the rugged Northumberland coast in North Eastern England, is a striking and distinctive medieval ruin with a rich history and makes for an excellent coastal walk, which can be reached from either Craster or Embleton.

-Personally I prefer to walk to the castle from Embleton, and onto the stunning Embleton Bay beach where you can see Dunstanburgh Castle’s imposing silhouette long before you reach its entrance.
-You can also walk to Dunstanburgh Castle from Craster, and I really recommend extending the walk to Embleton Bay from Craster to see the pristine beaches of this secluded beach too!
+My prefered route largely depends on the weather and time of day.
+If it’s during the day and the tide is out – I prefer to walk to the castle from Embleton, and onto the stunning and prstine Embleton Bay beach where you can see Dunstanburgh Castle’s imposing silhouette long before you reach its entrance.
+You can also walk to Dunstanburgh Castle from Craster, which is another nice route on grass, especially on a summers evening when the sun is setting behind the castle.
+Whatever route you choose – make sure when in this part of the world, that you see Embleton Bay & Craster!Â

-3 BEST DUNSTANBURGH CASTLE WALKING ROUTES
+DUNSTANBURGH CASTLE – 3 BEST WALKING ROUTES

 Dunstanburgh Castle from above with Embleton Bay curving beyond it.
 As you can see Dunstanburgh Castle is just ruins now, but still worth an explore on all of these walks.
+You can’t actually park next to Dunstanburgh Castle – so have to walk form it – and Craster & Embleton are the nearest places

 DUNSTANBURGH CASTLE BY DRONE – VIDEO INTRODUCTION